Pumelela-Banca/Server-Start-Up/README.md

 ## Description

 This Bash script automates the process of creating a new user on a Linux system.
-It allows you to specify a username and optionally a password.
+It allows you to specify a username and optionally a password and privillages.
 If no password is provided, it sets a default password and forces the user to change it on first login.

 ## Features